anantjoshi97/website/_posts/2020-08-24-grad-application-sop.md

 Confirm with your letter writers if they want a copy of your SoP.
 It would be a good idea to ask them to review your SoP, since they would look at it from an entirely different angle.
 You could ask other professors to review it as well.

 <h2> Acknowledgements </h2>
 I would like to thank all my family members, relatives, friends, seniors and professors for their help during my PhD application period.
 I would like to specially thank Karan Chadha (who was one amongst those) who suggested quite a few the ideas presented in the articles on graduate applications to me.
+My thanks to Riya for reviewing the article.